joemfb/mardev/docs/hoon/twig.md

 [1 2 3 4]
 ```

-This is a pretty trivial example, but we can so that it does exactly what it
+This is a pretty trivial transformation, but we can at least see that it does
-says on the can.
-In practice, this macro is evaluated against the AST of the
+what it says on the can.
+In practice, this macro is evaluated against the AST
-arbitrary number of sub-twigs in a `:conp` expression.
+of the arbitrary number of sub-twigs in a `:conp` expression.

-Hoon lists are used all over the place, so it's worth understanding them well.
-We'll examine them in detail later with other data structures.
+> Understanding the "Compiler macro" expansions will often require
+> intermediate-levels of familiarity with Hoon; they use a wide variety of
+> twigs and data-structures, and are implemented in a compact style without
+> much exposition.
+This example alone involves terminated vs non-terminated
+> tuples, lists, loops, recursion, pattern-matching, and so on.
+>
+> This document is intended to explain the structure and purpose of the
+> official docs, as much any specific example.
+As long as the context is clear,
+> rest assured that we will build up to these concepts and many more.

 #### produces